Klarala13/collectivity-app/collectivity/README.md

 ### FRONTEND COMPONENTS
 Right now, all components are part of a template.
 It must be restructured to contain the real application.

-PAGES:
--HOME -> welcome message and items listing
+ToDo:
+-Login screen -> send request and finish UI
+-Register screen
+-Messaging screen
--PROFILE -> user info and messages
+-PROFILE -> load user´s item´s
--ITEMSLIST (add, edit, delete items) You should be able to filter by category and by location (user´s city/postal code) -PROFILE (list of item´s shared, user info, user picture) -REGISTER
+-ITEMSLIST -> You should be able to filter by category and by location (user´s city/postal code)
--NAVIGATION

 ### NICE TO HAVES
 -ITEM DETAIL